 UTSA is well on its way to achieving Tier One status.
 Focusing on research, academic excellence and international reach, UTSA is attracting top talent and partnering with local, regional and state organizations.
 A Tier One UTSA will further help San Antonio fulfill its vision to become a viable player in the global market, strengthening the economy of the city, region and state.

-UTSA is ranked by Times Higher Education as one of the Top 400 universities in the world and among the top 100 universities under 50 years old.
+UTSA is ranked by Times Higher Education as one top 100 universities under 50 years old.

 The university continues to make great strides in its five areas of research and academic excellence: health, energy and the environment, security, sustainability, and human and social development.
 To that end, the university partners with a variety of local research organizations and maintains research collaborations across the nation and abroad.